Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 I’ve already made the decision that I’m never going back and I think because we did that and it’s 2019 now like this being a long journey and there were people like in 2014 and 15 that were saying to us like “Hey, you’ve been doing this for a couple of hours.
 Now you should have things going or you go back to a job to something else”.

-People were actually saying that to us and I was like you just have to tune it out cuz there’s gonna be naysayers.
-There are gonna be haters all over the place online and in the physical world and you just have to ignore it.
+People were saying that to us and I was like you just have to tune it out cuz there’s gonna be naysayers.
+There are going to be haters all over the place online and in the physical world and you just have to ignore it.

 If you honestly want it bad enough then you are going to push through all that crap and we did.
 Now, we continue to do so.

 Jerry: Well that was just beautiful.
-I’ve loved doing this.
+I loved doing this.
 You’ve provided so much value here that I want to go back and listen to this again myself.

 I appreciate you both being here today.
-Thank you very much for you that are reading.
-I trust when you want some more from these two amazing ladies, you’ll go to the Essetino Artists YouTube channel, look them up, hit that subscribe button and start watching their videos.
+Thank you very much for reading.
+I trust that when you want some more from these two amazing ladies, you’ll go to the Essetino Artists YouTube channel, look them up, hit that subscribe button and start watching their videos.

 Auret: Yeah, thank you for having us, Jerry and thanks to everyone who’s reading definitely.
-Come hang out with us on our Channel Essetino Artists and if you really want a fast track your learning with starting a YouTube channel yourself, we do offer one-on-one YouTube coaching and also do design work if you’re ready to release some content on social media and start your own social media marketing campaign.
+Come hang out with us on our Channel Essetino Artists and if you really want to quickly track your learning by starting a YouTube channel yourself, we do offer one-on-one YouTube coaching and also do design work if you’re ready to release some content on social media and start your own social media marketing campaign.

 Jerry: All right.
 Well, thank you very much for doing the interview.

-You will also love reading this post: Jerry Banfield Money and Business Visions August 2019
+You would also love to read this post: Jerry Banfield Money and Business Vision August 2019